Sitka, Alaska: Economy

-In 2010, Sitka's two largest employers were the South East Alaska Regional Health Consortium (SEARHC), employing 482 people, and the Sitka School District which employs 250 people.
+In 2010, Sitka's two largest employers were the Southeast Alaska Regional Health Consortium (SEARHC), employing 482 people, and the Sitka School District, which employs 250 people.
 However, there are more people employed in the seafood industry than in any other sector.
 An estimated 18% of Sitka's population earns at least a portion of their income from fishing and seafood harvesting and processing.
 Many Sitkans hunt and gather subsistence foods such as fish, deer, berries, seaweeds and mushrooms for personal use.

 Within the total 2010 population of 8,881 residents, an estimated 7,161 were over 16 years of age.
 Of residents aged 16 and over, an estimated 4,692 were employed within the civilian labor force, 348 were unemployed (looking for work), 192 were employed in the armed forces (U.S. Coast Guard), and 1,929 were not in the labor force.
 The average unemployment rate between 2006 and 2010 was 6.9%.
 The median household income in 2010 inflation adjusted dollars was $62,024.
 An estimated 4.3% of all families / 7% of all residents had incomes below the poverty level "in the past twelve months"(2010).

 Sitka's electrical power is generated by dams at Blue Lake and Green Lake, with supplemental power provided by burning diesel when electric demand exceeds hydro capacity.
 In December 2012 the Blue Lake Expansion project began, which added 27 percent more electricity for the residents of Sitka.
 The project was completed in November 2014.